note35/sinon/docs/Matchers.rst

 Combining matchers
 ------------------

 All matchers implement `and` and `or`.
 This allows to logically combine two matchers.
-The result is a new matchers that requires both (and) or one of the matchers (or) to return true.
+The result is a new matcher that requires both (and) or one of the matchers (or) to return true.

 **and_match(another_matcher)**